jonathanulco/laurakalbag-dot-com/content/photos/18/index.md

 primaryimagealt: "a knitted baby monkey with shiny button eyes."
 ---

-{{< figure caption="Knitting has been great for occupying my fidgeting, and keeping me away from the social network scrolling." >}}
+{{< figure figcaption="Knitting has been great for occupying my fidgeting, and keeping me away from the social network scrolling." >}}

     {{< img src="monkey" alt="a knitted baby monkey with shiny button eyes." >}}